If you feel at risk, or in urgent need of emotional support, you can call our 24-hour NHS crisis service on 0800 0516 171.

-If you believe you are in crisis, we recommend you contact your GP surgery in the first instance, or out-of-hours NHS support at phone number 111.
+You can also call your out-of-hours GP or NHS 111.
 Your GP can provide urgent medical/psychiatric attention or referral and has overall responsibility for your physical and mental healthcare.

-If the situation is life-threatening, then go to A&E or if you are unable to do this, call 999 for an ambulance.
-In an emergency you can go to the Accident & Emergency department of your nearest hospital which is open 24 hours every day.
+If the situation is life-threatening, go to the Accident & Emergency department at your nearest hospital which is open 24 hours every day.

-The Samaritans offer a 24/7 listening service for anyone experiencing a mental health crisis.
-It is anonymous, non-judgmental and available.
-Call 116 123
+The Samaritans offer a 24/7 listening service for anyone experiencing a mental health crisis or needing to talk.
+It is anonymous and non-judgmental and available on 116 123 (Freephone).